dtcenter/METplus/docs/Users_Guide/installation.rst

 METplus Wrappers.

 The **produtil/** directory contains part of the external utility produtil.

-The **scripts/** directory contains scripts that are used for creating Docker images.

 The **ush/** directory contains the run_metplus.py script that is executed to run use cases.